 Inventory is measured at the lower of cost and net realizable value.
 Arcadyan Technology Corporation and its subsidiaries is primarily engaged in the research, development, manufacture and sale of wireless networking products, integrated access devices, digital home multimedia appliances, mobile broadband products and wireless audio and video products.
-The significant change in supply and competitive market of demand may cause fluctuation in product price.
+The significant changes in supply and competitive market of demand may cause fluctuations in price of products.
 Consequently, the book value of inventory may exceed its net realizable value.
 Therefore, the valuation of inventory is one of the key audit matters.